Chances are, you are searching for Mailchimp alternatives for one of the following reasons.

 The money you save from their “free” service will cost you a lot more money in the long run.

-Here are 4 email marketing services that I’ve personally used that are way better than Mailchimp and cheaper too!
+Here are 4 email marketing services that I’ve personally used for blogging that are way better than Mailchimp and cheaper too!

 My Experience With Mailchimp